Skip to content

 Name Type Description Default

 Expected sample rate (Hz).
 Used as a fallback dt when no timestamp is passed to __call__.
-Filter accuracy depends on this matching the actual call rate; pass t from your predict loop if the rate is jittery.
+Filter accuracy depends on this matching the actual call rate; pass timestamp from your predict loop if the rate is jittery.

 50.0

-min_cutoff float
+min_cutoff_hz float

 Cutoff (Hz) at zero velocity — controls baseline smoothing.